 Why Can’t I Just Increase My Facebook Ad Budget?

-Whatever the reason, a massive jump in budget can completely destroy your ROI, generating very similar results on very different budgets.
+Whatever the reason, a jump in the budget can completely destroy your ROI, generating very similar results on very different budgets.

 Using the example from above, that might look something like this: